zephyrproject-rtos/zephyr/samples/bluetooth/channel_sounding/README.rst

 Overview
 ********

-These samples demonstrates how to use the Bluetooth Channel Sounding feature.
+These samples demonstrate how to use the Bluetooth Channel Sounding feature.

-The CS Test sample shows how to us the CS test command to override randomization of certain channel sounding parameters, experiment with different configurations, or evaluate the RF medium.
-It can be found under :zephyr_file:`samples/bluetooth/channel_sounding/cs_test`.
+The CS Test sample shows how to use the CS test command to override the randomization of certain channel sounding parameters, experiment with different configurations, or evaluate the RF medium.
+It can be found under zephyr_file:`samples/bluetooth/channel_sounding/cs_test`.

 The connected CS sample shows how to set up regular channel sounding procedures on a connection between two devices.